mzazon/awesome-cloud-projects/aws/establishing-database-high-availability/establishing-database-high-availability.md

    Both reader instances are now active and participating in the Multi-AZ cluster.
 They continuously replicate data from the writer instance and are ready to assume writer responsibilities during planned or unplanned failover scenarios, providing sub-minute recovery times.

-> **Note**: Aurora Multi-AZ clusters support automatic failover with typical recovery times of 35 seconds or less.
+> **Note**: Multi-AZ DB clusters support automatic failover with typical recovery times of 35 seconds or less.
 This represents a significant improvement over traditional Multi-AZ deployments which typically require 60-120 seconds for failover completion.

-7. **Configure CloudWatch Alarms for Monitoring**:
+9. **Configure CloudWatch Alarms for Monitoring**:

    Proactive monitoring is essential for maintaining database performance and preventing outages before they impact applications.
 CloudWatch alarms provide automated alerting for key performance indicators, enabling operations teams to respond quickly to capacity constraints and performance degradation.